SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 # 117
 >>8386
 No offense taken.
 Always interesting how much tastes differ and how hard it is to anticipate what others like or dislike.
 I like it a bit creepy, weird or edgy.
-On that note and related to >>829 in a humourous way: [spoiler] https://youtu.be/G8kFIbmmuEk [/spoiler] But not for sensitive persons with a good taste (It's a mini prequel to Turbo Kid).
+On that note and related to >>829 in a humourous way: %% https://youtu.be/G8kFIbmmuEk %% But not for sensitive persons with a good taste (It's a mini prequel to Turbo Kid).

 # 118
 >>8393